|Data collection||Death Registrations|

-Where there are 100 or more deaths in a year the 95% confidence intervals for age-standardised rates are calculated using the normal approximation method shown below:
+Where there are 100 or more deaths in a year, the 95% confidence intervals for age-standardised rates are calculated using the normal approximation method:

 - ASRLL/UL represents the upper and lower 95% confidence limits, respectively, for the age-standardised rate

-The standard error above also applies to the standardised years of life lost.
+This standard error also applies to the standardised years of life lost.

 How we process the data

-All deaths in England and Wales are coded by ONS according to the International Classification of Diseases, 10th Revision (ICD-10) produced by the World Health Organisation.
+All deaths in England and Wales are coded by the ONS according to the International Classification of Diseases, 10th Revision (ICD-10) produced by the World Health Organization.

 How we analyse and interpret the data

 Two mortality indicators are presented in the annual bulletin – age-standardised mortality rates and age-standardised years of life lost (SYLL).
 SYLL is produced for England and Wales only.